RATP Group: History

+Shift towards competitive operations

+A major change in French law came on 3 November 2009, when article 5 of the ARAF (French rail regulatory body) law came into effect.
+This law opens public transport operation to competition.
+The law was part of a broader push by the European Union to open all passenger transport operation to competition.
+Under this law, the RATP Group lost the exclusive right to operate all new public transport lines immediately.
+The company's exclusive operation rights for existing lines would expire over time, with the bus network going out to bid 15 years later in 2024, the tram network (Lines T1, T2 & T3) going out to bid 20 years later in 2029, and the Metro and RER lines out to bid 30 years later in 2039.

+With the RATP anticipating this shift to a competitive environment, the company began to reorganize itself.

-In the early years of the 21st century, a partnership with the Transdev group resulted in RATP acquiring a minority shareholding in that group, with its many worldwide transport operations.
-However, in 2009, the Caisse des dépôts et consignations, the majority owner of the Transdev group, started negotiations with Veolia Environnement to merge Transdev with Veolia Transport.
-As part of the resulting agreement, made in May 2010, it was agreed that the RATP Group would take over ownership of some of Transdev's operations in lieu of cash payment for its holdings in Transdev.
-This had a considerable impact on RATP's international profile.
+In the early years of the 21st century, a partnership with Transdev resulted in RATP acquiring a minority shareholding in that group, with its many worldwide transport operations.
+However, in 2009, the Caisse des dépôts et consignations, the majority owner of the Transdev, started negotiations with Veolia to merge Transdev with Veolia Transport.
+As part of the resulting agreement, made in May 2010, it was agreed that RATP would take over ownership of some of Transdev's operations in lieu of cash payment for its holdings in Transdev.
+This gave RATP a considerable number of international operations.

 In 2009, RATP entered the United States by purchasing transit contractor McDonald Transit Associates.
 McDonald operated Fort Worth Transportation Authority (now Trinity Metro) in Texas, Votran in Florida, and Waco Transit System in Texas, among others.
 On 1 August 2011, the RATP Group purchased Stagecoach Metrolink's contract to operate the Metrolink light rail system in Greater Manchester, England until July 2017.
 Two years later, in 2013, RATP purchased the nearby long-established coach company, Selwyns Travel, a National Express operator.

-RATP started testing EasyMile EZ10 shuttles on regular roads (with an employee on board) in January 2021, taking passengers to Bois de Vincennes on weekends.

 Presidents

 The current president and CEO of the RATP, Jean Castex, is in office since 28 November 2022.

+Hiba Farès is the Chairman of the Board of RATP Dev since January 2022.